stanfordio/truthbrush/docs/README.md

 We are using the ["quarto-pages.yml" workflow configuration file](/.github/workflows/quarto-pages.yml) to deploy the site to GitHub Pages when new commits are pushed to the main branch.

-In order for this to work, you first need to configure your GitHub Pages repo settings to publish via GitHub Actions.
+In order for this to work, the GitHub Pages repo settings need to be configured to publish via GitHub Actions.